Connect with us

 Floyd Mayweather Jr. is an American former professional boxer with an estimated net worth of $450 Million.

 Mayweather is the world’s wealthiest boxer and one of the highest-paid athletes.
-His career earnings have exceeded $1 billion, a feat few athletes have achieved, including LeBron James, Jack Nicklaus, Tiger Woods, Michael Jordan, Michael Schumacher, and Arnold Palmer.
+His career earnings have exceeded $1 billion, a feat achieved by few athletes, including LeBron James, Jack Nicklaus, Tiger Woods, Michael Jordan, Michael Schumacher, and Arnold Palmer.

 Interestingly enough, while most athletes earn their fortunes from endorsements and salaries, Mayweather mainly accumulated his wealth through his salaries.
 However, the boxing legend also has a bit of a bad reputation for being cocky, arrogant, and a dirty fighter.
 Yet, nobody can take away from his incredibly successful and well-earned career in the boxing ring.
 He trained incredibly hard, and the behind-the-scenes videos of his workouts show precisely why he is a champion.

-Mayweather competed professionally between 1996 and 2017 and ended his career as a fighter with fifty wins and zero defeats.
+Mayweather competed professionally from 1996 to 2017 and ended his career with 50 wins and zero losses.

 Floyd had a hard upbringing.
 His mother was addicted to drugs, and his father was incarcerated for drug trafficking.
 Even before that, he was absent from his life until Floyd was old enough to enter the boxing ring.
 It wasn’t uncommon for him to come home and find heroin needles outside his house.
 He also had an aunt who died of AIDS because of her drug addiction.